Geoffrey Barton: Second Boer War

-At the outbreak of the Second Boer War, Major General Barton joined General Sir Redvers Buller's Natal Field Force in command of the 6th (Fusiliers) Brigade (often referred to by Sir Winston Churchill as "Barton's Brigade" in his book From London to Ladysmith via Pretoria).
+At the outbreak of the Second Boer War, Major General Barton arrived in South Africa in November 1899 and joined General Sir Redvers Buller's Natal Field Force in command of the 6th (Fusiliers) Brigade (often referred to by Sir Winston Churchill as "Barton's Brigade" in his book From London to Ladysmith via Pretoria).

 Buller's first objective was the Relief of Ladysmith, to which end he moved his army up from Cape Town via Pietermaritzburg to Frere, just south of the Tugela River, the north of which the Boers had placed their defensive line.
 During the first attempt to cross the Tugela at the Battle of Colenso, Barton's Brigade were in reserve but when the attackers were forced to withdraw, Barton cautiously chose not to send support.

 Next, Buller tried to turn the Boers' right flank by sending the bulk of his army to the west and attacking Spion Kop whilst Barton was left to entrench at Chieveley to protect the head of the communications line.
 A third attempt to cross the Tugela at Vaal Krantz also failed.

 The Battle of the Tugela Heights was a series of battles fought initially to the south but then across the north banks of the Tugela river.
 Once Hussar Hill had been captured by Dundonald's Mounted Brigade and Lyttelton's 4th Infantry Division had taken Cingolo Hill, Barton's brigade moved to capture Green Hill whilst Hildyard's Brigade captured the height of Monte Cristo.
 On 27 February, Barton's Brigade attacked Pieters Hill behind a creeping artillery barrage and was rapid at first until they moved out of observation range of the field artillery and the Boers having reinforced, the attack stalled.
 Fortunately for the British, the rest of the general movement was taking its toll on the Boers and they were forced to abandon the heights, clearing the way for the relief of Ladysmith on 1 March.
 Barton was injured during the action on 27 February.
+He subsequently served with the 10th division in connection with the Relief of Mafeking.

-After Ladysmith and Mafeking had been relieved, Major General Barton was sent to the Weston Transvaal, where he commanded in the Krugersdorp and Pretoria districts until the end of the war in early June 1902.
+After Ladysmith and Mafeking had been relieved, Major General Barton was sent to the Western Transvaal, where he commanded in the Krugersdorp and Pretoria districts until the end of the war in early June 1902.
 He left Cape Town on the SS Canada and returned to Southampton in late July 1902.

 For his service in the war, he was mentioned in despatches (including by Lord Kitchener dated 23 June 1902), and appointed a Companion of the Order of St Michael and St George (CMG).

 Later life

-Geoffrey Barton retired from the British Army in August 1904 and settled in Craige, Dumfrieshire, Scotland where he took an interest in local affairs, the Red Cross Society and the Boy Scout Movement.
+Geoffrey Barton retired from the British Army in August 1904 and settled in Craige, Dumfriesshire, Scotland where he took an interest in local affairs, the Red Cross Society and the Boy Scout Movement.
 He died on 8 July 1922 aged 78.